deSousa92/Project_Fat_Spiderman_Reports/README.md

 The other reason was that we knew we were not going to have enough time to make a detailed scene with outstanding looks so the whole lab environment suited this purpose very well.
 I initially set each piece to be 1x1 meters but as it proved to be too small I settled for a 1.4x1.4 meters.
 It made quite a difference as the 1x1 modular set just look too narrow and tiny when used in the game world.

+This was the most basic modular set we used for the early blocked out stages of the game.

 ![modular set basic](https://user-images.githubusercontent.com/32702381/35276715-32ce801c-003c-11e8-88a2-53a5a166cc99.jpg)

-This was the most basic modular set we used for the early blocked out stages of the game.
+Developing

 ![modular set 2](https://user-images.githubusercontent.com/32702381/35276724-3b74b240-003c-11e8-94d6-1e764df05b4d.jpg)

+Eventually,

 ![modular set 3](https://user-images.githubusercontent.com/32702381/35276730-4089efd4-003c-11e8-9e6c-209ffa556ee9.jpg)